NET WORTH: Unknown

 BACKGROUND: Originally from Philadelphia, Frank P. Quattrone received a BS in economics from University of Pennsylvania's Wharton School and his MBA from Stanford University.
 Quattrone began his career with Morgan Stanley in 1977, and has advised technology companies since 1981, heading the global technology groups for Morgan Stanley, Deutsche Bank and Credit Suisse.
 In 2008, Quattrone cofounded Qatalyst Partners LP.

 CRIMINAL JUSTICE REFORM: Some of the couple's work in social justice takes place in higher education, as mentioned, where Denise plays a leading role.
-Apart from colleges and universities, the Quattrones have supported places like Criminal Justice Research; National Registry of Exonerations, where Denise serves on the advisory board; Death Penalty Focus; Innocence Project,; Pennsylvania Innocence Project; and Prison University Project.
+Apart from colleges and universities, the Quattrones have supported groups like National Registry of Exonerations, where Denise serves on the advisory board, Death Penalty Focus, Innocence Project, Pennsylvania Innocence Project, and Prison University Project.

-ARTS AND CULTURE: The Quattrones have supported places like Computer History Museum, Carmel Bach Festival, Emmanuel Music, Theatreworks, and San Francisco Symphony.
+ARTS AND CULTURE: Grantees include the Computer History Museum, Carmel Bach Festival, Emmanuel Music, Theatreworks, and San Francisco Symphony.
 An important grantee here is The Tech Museum of Innovation in San Jose, where Quattrone sits on the board and once served as chair.

 LOOKING FORWARD: Expect the couple's particular interest in criminal justice reform to continue.